 Thursday – Pool, Snack, High Ropes, Lunch, Survival Skills Knife Safety and fire prep

-Friday – Pool, Survival Skills, Lunch, Hike to water hole, Swim and hike back.
+Friday – Pool, Survival Skills, Lunch, Hike to the water hole, swim and hike back.

-Monday – Geocaching with Maps/Compass, Snack, Geocaching, Lunch, Pool, Mt Bike Skills
+Monday – Tree climbing with ropes, Snack, Geocaching, Lunch, Pool, Mt Bike Skills

-Wednesday – Hike Red trail to Riffleford, Lunch, Tube back, Overnight camp out, (late pool)
+Wednesday – Tubing, Overnight camp out, (late pool)

-Friday – Breakfast, Clean up and tents put away, pool, games, Cookout and Closing Ceremony
+Friday – Breakfast, Clean up, tents put away, pool, lunch, and big games!

 Frequently Asked Questions